 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain three concepts regarding confidentiality boundaries related to very young children.
+-Identify three concepts regarding confidentiality boundaries for children.

 -Explain the psychologist’s role in end-of-life decisions.

 -Explain the costs of rigidification of technique.

 -Explain ‘pseudoboundary violations’.